zhongmicai/discovarCompGenomics/referenceAlignmentQuality/README.md

 For coverage depth

-Shell script:
+scripts:
-(https://github.com/nbedelman/DiscovarCompGenomics/blob/master/referenceAlignmentQuality/getDepth.sh) - hard-coded controller for 1:1 comparisons of reference genomes to conspecific DISCOVAR genomes
+[shell script](getDepth.sh) - hard-coded controller for 1:1 comparisons of reference genomes to conspecific DISCOVAR genomes [slurm script](getAlignmentDepth.slurm) - slurm command to run halAlignmentDepth and wigToBed on the cluster

 R Script: